akka/akka/akka-docs/src/main/paradox/stream/stream-quickstart.md

 the Flow to a @scala[`Sink`]@java[`Sink<T, M>`] that will get the Flow running.
 The simplest way to do this is to call `runWith(sink)` on a @scala[`Source`]@java[`Source<Out, M>`].
 For convenience a number of common Sinks are predefined and collected as @java[static] methods on the @scala[`Sink` companion object]@java[`Sink class`].
-For now let's simply print each author:
+For now let's print each author:

 Scala
 :   @@snip [TwitterStreamQuickstartDocSpec.scala]($code$/scala/docs/stream/TwitterStreamQuickstartDocSpec.scala) { #authors-foreachsink-println }